- Fee assured

 Areas of interest

-General Dermatology; Diagnosis and treatment of Skin Cancer; Use of Botox for excess sweating; Hair and nails conditions; Diagnosis and management of acne, eczema; psoriasis and other common skin conditions; Mole checks; Mole and benign lump removal
+General Dermatology; Diagnosis and treatment of Skin Cancer; Use of Botox for excess sweating; Hair and nails conditions; Diagnosis and management of acne, eczema; psoriasis, skin allergy, urticaria, and other common skin conditions; Mole checks; Moles and skin lesions removal such as cysts, warts and skin tags

 Dr Cheung has been extensively involved in dermatology clinical research, which included studies of new psoriasis, actinic keratosis and vitiligo treatments.